 The following information is to be used by departments hiring foreign nationals that are also non-resident aliens for staff, faculty or student employee positions on UNCW campus.

 All foreign nationals that are also non-resident aliens and are employed by UNCW must have a Social Security number and a visa status that allows them to work in the US.
-They must also meet with the Payroll Manager personally to complete the necessary tax forms and paperwork that will allow them to continue to work on campus.
+They must also meet with the Tax and Financial Reporting Accountant to complete the necessary tax forms and paperwork that will allow them to continue to work on campus.
 NRA's are taxed based on the tax treaty the US has with their country of residence.
 If taxes are not withheld accurately, UNCW can be held liable for both the employee's taxes and the university's taxes and any penalties and interest.

-When meeting with the Payroll Manager, the NRAs must bring their visa, passport, Social Security Card (or letter from the Social Security Administration with the number), I-94, DS-2019 or I-20, letter from hiring department with salary and position, local address, phone number and email, foreign address and completed Direct Deposit form with a voided check or letter from the bank listing the correct bank routing number and the employee's account number.
+When meeting with the Tax and Financial Reporting Accountant, the NRAs must bring their visa, passport, Social Security Card (or letter from the Social Security Administration with the number), I-94, DS-2019 or I-20, letter from hiring department with salary and position, local address, phone number and email, foreign address and completed Direct Deposit form with a voided check or letter from the bank listing the correct bank routing number and the employee's account number.

 Below are definitions of terms that you may also find helpful: